The founder on final approach to our project:

 In a tax-free zone, having an airstrip to import to, and for construction, will be a huge asset.

 The following is what the airstrip looked like before we invested a year of work to convince the government of Chile to pave it for us.
-For one year the founder had as our top priority a campaign to convince the Chilean government to pave the airstrip for us at their expense.
+For one year the founder had as our top priority a campaign to lobby the Chilean government to pave the airstrip for us.
 This is what it looked like as a dirt airstrip:

 The picture at the top of this webpage is what it now looks like after it has been paved.